takuma1102/nonabsdid/README.md

 If a particular estimator's package is not installed, that estimator is skipped with a message, and the remaining methods still produce output.
-This is intentional: `_simple()` is for getting *something* to look at even when your environment isn't fully provisioned.

 ## Careful runs